maximilianh/pubMunch/README.md

 option, once the cluster jobs are done, their results will be concatenated into one big table, foxFinderOut.tab.
 Depending on how big your cluster is, this can be a lot faster than running a grep.

+There is a collection of annotators in the directory scripts/.

+The scripts can use Java classes.
+If the name of the script starts with "java", pubRunAnnot will run the script not in the normal python interpreter, but through Jython.
+That means that you can add .jar files to sys.path in your script and use the Java classes as you would use python classes.

 # Installation